papinet/papiNet-API/1.0.0/order-status.md

 The step 3 of the scenario D will simulate the situation in which the _Supplier_ has started the production (or conversion) process for the order line, meaning that it can't be changed anymore (`"changeable": true`).

 It shows that the first (and unique) line is still `Confirmed`, but cannot be changed anymore (`"changeable": true`).

+#### Step 4 of Scenario F

+The step 4 of the scenario E will simulate the situation in which the _Supplier_ has completed the production (or conversion) process for the order line.

+It shows that the first (and unique) line has now reached the status `ProductionCompleted`.
+The quantities have been updated accordingly, using the context `Produced`.

+#### Step 5 of Scenario F

+The step 5 of the scenario E will simulate the situation in which the _Supplier_ has completed the shipment for the order line.
+It means that all the products have left the _Supplier_ location.

+It shows that the first (and unique) line has now reached the status `ShipmentCompleted`, despite the fact that `Shipped` quantities are more than the `Produced` quantities.

+#### Step 6 of Scenario F

+The step 6 of the scenario E will simulate the situation in which the _Supplier_ has sent an invoice referring to the order line.

+It shows that the first (and unique) line, as well as the order `1006`, has now reached the status `Completed`.
+The quantities have been updated accordingly, using the context `Invoiced`.
+Notice that only the quantity of type `Count` is not relevant in the context `Invoiced`.